New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 - In New Mexico State's 11 games this year, it has six wins against the spread.

-- New Mexico State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- New Mexico State's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- This year, the Aggies have turned the ball over 16 times, five more than the Minutemen's takeaways (11).
+- The Aggies have turned the ball over five more times (16 total) than the Minutemen have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for New Mexico State at SISportsbook.